wp-plugins/aweber-web-form-widget/readme.txt

 On this page, click the link next to "Step 1".

 You will be taken to a page asking you to authorize the connection between your AWeber account and the widget.
-Enter your login name and password here and hit the "Allow" button.
+Enter your login name and password here and hit the "Allow Access" button.

 You'll be taken to a page with an authorization code (it will be a long string of characters) - simply highlight it and copy it to your clipboard.

 Back in your Wordpress account, just paste the authorization code into the space provided and click the "Make Connection" button.

+To allow people to subscribe to a list when they leave a comment or register for your blog, first choose the list from the dropdown under the "Subscribe By Commenting" heading.
+Second, make sure that the appropriate subscribe methods are checked (via comments or blog registrations).
+Third, enter the text you'd like to appear next to the checkbox people will use to subscribe in the "Promotion Text" area (or simply leave the default "Sign up to our newsletter!" text).
+Once you're done, just hit the "Save" button.

-Once you've installed this widget and connected it to your AWeber account, head over to the Widgets page under Appearance on the left side of your Wordpress dashboard.
+To place your AWeber web form, head over to the Widgets page under Appearance on the left side of your Wordpress dashboard.

 Simply drag the widget (it will show up under Available Widgets as "AWeber Web Form") into the widget area in which you'd like your form to appear.